Flows on the PGL(V)-Hitchin component: Pants decompositions, flows and Darboux coordinates

-\begin{definition} A $(\Tmc,\Jmc)$-parallel flow is \emph{special} if it is an eruption, hexagon, twist or length flow.
-The tangent vector fields of these flows are respectively called the \emph{eruption, hexagon, twist and length vector fields}, and are collectively referred to the \emph{special} $(\Tmc,\Jmc)$-parallel vector fields. \end{definition}
+\begin{definition} A $(\Tmc,\Jmc)$-parallel flow is said to be \emph{special} if it is an eruption, hexagon, twist or length flow.
+The tangent vector fields of these flows are respectively called the \emph{eruption, hexagon, twist and length fields}, and are collectively referred to the \emph{special} $(\Tmc,\Jmc)$-parallel vector fields. \end{definition}